 It’s the ulnar collateral ligament (UCL), the stabilizing band on the inside of your elbow, where your arm bends, that causes the most trouble.

 The number of UCL sprains in youth and adolescent athletes has increased dramatically in the past five years.
-And currently one in four Major League pitchers has had UCL reconstructive surgery, says Mark Schickendantz, MD, Director of Cleveland Clinic Sports Health and Head Team Physician of the Cleveland Indians.
+And currently one in four Major League pitchers has had UCL reconstructive surgery, says Mark Schickendantz, MD, orthopaedic surgeon and head team physician for the Cleveland Indians.

 UCL reconstruction — also called Tommy John surgery, after the Los Angeles Dodgers pitcher who was first to have it in 1974 — is quite successful, says Dr. Schickendantz.
 But interest in the procedure has soared since ball players began claiming that Tommy John surgery improved their throwing.